Here are a few great clues from savvy sales managers who know how to improve the skill level of their sales reps through role-playing.

 Want to dramatically improve the performance of your sales reps?
 Learn how to role-play.
-Successful sales managers include role-playing as a vital part of coaching every week.
+Savvy sales managers include role-playing as a vital part of coaching every week.
 Without fail, they know how important role-playing is just like practicing a sport or playing an instrument.

 1. Focus on a single skill

 Rather than attempting to develop multiple skills across the breadth of the sales process, stick with just one.
 Pick one that your salesperson really needs to develop and stick with it.
 Don’t crowd or confuse their development with too much training and coaching on a variety of skills.
 Development should be done singularly.
 Stick with this one skill until your sales rep displays sufficient competency consistently.
 Enough time must elapse in order to allow your sales reps to make the new skill an unconscious competence.
 After that you can begin a new skill or help them develop mastery.

 2. Role-play repeatedly